 So how do you parse through all of the options to find the software that both fits your needs and your budget?

-In this article, we’ll clue you in on 6 of the most important considerations you should make when purchasing CRM software, including:
+In this article, we’ll clue you in on six of the most important considerations you should make when purchasing CRM software:

 - Do your research.

 - Work with a compatible vendor.